The glittering Luminara of San Ranieri in Pisa

 - Enjoy some local delicacies from the street food trucks.
 Then look for a good spot close to the Cittadella to admire the fireworks.
 Once you find it you can relax and immerse yourself in the dark atmosphere of the Luminara.

-- End your day with a visit at the Square of Miracles under the moonlight.
+- End your day with a visit to the Square of Miracles under the moonlight.
 When mostly all the people left the city, admire its beauty in silence and out of the crowd is really great.

 For more info have a look at the Municipality of Pisa website (in Italian).